kixalt/api-logging-spring-boot-starter/README.md

 ### Via JitPack

-To use this library in your project, add JitPack to your `settings.gradle` (or `build.gradle` for older Gradle versions) and then add the dependency:
+To use this library in your project, add JitPack to your `build.gradle` file and then add the dependency:

 ```gradle
 // build.gradle